 Ratish Nanda, Director Aga Khan Trust for Culture (India), won an India Harmony Foundation’s Chishti India Harmony Award 2014.
 Please read article online.

 Two senior journalists with The Citizen - investigative editor Lucas Liganga and senior reporter Mkinga Mkinga - were declared overall winners of the 2014 Excellence in Journalism Awards Tanzania organised by the Media Council of Tanzania.
-They are the frist two overall winners from the same media house, Mwananchi Communications Limited (MCL), part of the Nation Media Group, in the awards scheme organised the Media Council of Tanzania.
+They are the first two overall winners from the same media house, Mwananchi Communications Limited (MCL), part of the Nation Media Group, in the awards scheme organised the Media Council of Tanzania.
 For more information, please read article online.

 Kyrgyz Investment and Credit Bank (KICB) awarded the 2014 Best Commercial Bank in Kyrgyzstan prize by the Global Financial Review.
-The GFM awards are recognised as a leading light in the financial world and have grown to include a number of key industries; Banking, Insurance, Forex, Bonds, Options, Insurance, Reinsurance, Trading, Hedge Funds, BPO Services, Wealth Management, Customer Service, Hotel Industry, Travel, Compliance, Project Finance, Technology, Environmental Impact, Hedge Funds and other relative areas.
+The GFM awards are recognised as a leading light in the financial world and have grown to include a number of key industries; Banking, Forex, Bonds, Options, Insurance, Reinsurance, Trading, Hedge Funds, BPO Services, Wealth Management, Customer Service, Hotel Industry, Travel, Compliance, Project Finance, Technology, Environmental Impact and other relative areas.
 For more information, please visit the Global Financial Market Review website.